-IRC Sections 6721 and 6722 contain penalties for employers that fail to execute their Sections 6055 and 6056 reporting.
-The penalty is generally \$280 per failure per year, with a maximum penalty of \$3,426,000 (according to the Instructions).
-Previously, there was penalty relief for employers that made a good faith effort to comply with the reporting requirements.
+In addition, employers that willfully ignore their filing obligations or fail to file electronically (if required) may be subject to a separate penalty (\$280 per form for forms due in 2023; \$310 per form for forms due in 2024) unless the employer can establish reasonable cause or otherwise received a hardship waiver.
+Previously, there was penalty relief for employers that made a good faith effort to comply with the ACA reporting requirements.
 However, that relief is no longer available for reports submitted in 2022 and beyond.